Who the hell are you?

 Right now

-I work for a large cloud services provider in Seattle whose name starts with “A.” [Ha!
+I worked for a large cloud services provider in Seattle whose name starts with “A.” [Ha!
 Got ya!
 There are two of those!]
+Seriously, it was AWS.

-After two years in my initial role working on some of our classic load balancing solutions including the hardware solutions used by internal teams, I’ve now moved on to a role working on a feature called Private Link that allows customers to connect to our services without ever encountering a public endpoint.
-Lots of customers really like this, especially the ones that spend a ridiculous amount of money to be fiber-connected to us directly and would prefer that making a call from one of their servers to one of our other services did not go through a public API endpoint.
+After two years in my initial role working on capacity management for our load balancing solutions including the hardware solutions used by internal teams, I moved on to a role working on a feature called Private Link that allows customers to connect to our services without ever encountering a public endpoint.
+Lots of customers really like this, especially the ones that spend a ridiculous amount of money to be fiber-connected to us directly and would prefer that making a call from one of their servers to one of our other services did not go through the public internet.
+Finally, after a brief hiatus during Covid, I returned to AWS, working on billing solutions.
+This final role was a mistake for all the wrong reasons: wrong professional focus, wrong manager, wrong kind of organization.
+In fact, I left there thinking I must have been working for a different company than the one my original teams were part of.

 Some recent pivots